darkmastermindz/docker-jupyter-cuda-nvidia/README.md

-# docker-jupyter-cuda-nvidia-dev template
+# Template: darkmastermindz/docker-jupyter-cuda-nvidia-dev

-Example docker Developer working enviornment for data science development with jupyter notebooks
+Example docker Developer working enviornment for data science development with jupyter notebooks.
+Feel free to add issues for suggestions to improve this

 1. Clone this repo and use it as a template